 You don’t have to skip the gravy on Thanksgiving and Christmas Day just because you’re vegetarian.
-Mom’s Vegetarian Gravy is a savory full-flavored gravy that comes together quickly with just a few ingredients.
-And there’s a vegan option too.
+And I have vegan and gluten free swaps for you too.

 We appreciate your support

 This post may contain affiliate links.
 Life Currents participates in different affiliate programs.
 As an Amazon Associate I earn from qualifying purchases.
 For more information see here.